sersoft-gmbh/xmlwrangler/README.md

 Please note that XMLWrangler does not escape the string based on the given encoding.
 It simply uses it the generate the document header.

-Both initializers can take an additional parameter `options` which contains a set of options to control the serialization behaviour.
+Both functions can take an additional parameter `options` which contains a set of options to control the serialization behaviour.
 Currently the following options are possible:

 -   `.pretty`: Use pretty formatting.
 This adds newlines around the tags to make the resulting XML more readable.
 This is usually not needed for processing XML.
 -   `.singleQuoteAttributes`: When this option is present, then attributes of elements will be enclosed in single quotes (') instead of double quotes (").